How to start a new neighbourhood plan

 - apply for the designation of a neighbourhood forum (pdf, 16kb)

-Or read about the council’s report on the decision making process for neighbourhood planning (pdf, 151kb).
+You can also read about the council’s report on the decision making process for neighbourhood planning (pdf, 151kb) here.

 For more information, guidance and support for the neighbourhood planning process see the following external links: